 Many writers are missing out on powerful opportunities provided by writing tools.

-While widely-known tools like Google Docs are fine for many, a range of options exist packed with features that can assist and improve the writing process.
+While widely-known tools like Google Docs are fine for many, a range of options

 So how exactly can writing tools help you?
 And why are they worth your time?